sachin-pikle/aura-tutorials/tutorials/deploy_microservice.md

 	3.1.
 Edit [V1 > aura-js-creditscore/routes/creditscore.js](../routes/creditscore.js)

 	3.2.
-Look for `// _CHANGE_ : Please comment the line with the DUMMY message and uncomment the one with the Welcome message` and make the requested change
+Look for the following line and make the requested changes `// _CHANGE_ : Please comment the line with the DUMMY message and uncomment the one with the Welcome message`

 	3.3.
 Commit the change

 	3.4.
 Wercker will fire a workflow run for V1.
-Check the progress on Wercker Pipelines > Runs.
+Check the progress on Wercker Pipelines > Runs

 	![Workflow run](images/ms-w-run-initial-msg-change.png)